Cloud native Automated Moving Target Defense (AMTD) that prevents attacks on enterprise workloads, APIs, and data.

 Watch a 3:15 (min:sec) video demonstrating Hopr Sidecars at work protecting workloads from untrusted connections

 A comparison of Hopr features for internal workloads versus four competitor products

 Envoy proxy is open source software developed by the Cloud Native Foundation.
 It performs many networking functions for workloads using a sidecar pattern.
 Hopr sidecars add a custom filter to Envoy.

 Only sidecars whose workloads need to inter-operate to perform a service must use the same CHIPS algorithm.
 Other enterprise workloads/sidecars may be configured with different algorithms for micro-segmentation of enterprise services.

 It is symmetric encryption that is made possible by two workloads building an identical key using a CHIPS algorithm.
 The key is never exchanged or exposed to theft.

 The encryption-decryption occurs at Layer 4, the Transport layer.
 Every IP packet (message headers and bodies) is individually encrypted and decrypted.

 No. API keys are still used within messages sent to an API endpoint, but they serve an identification purpose only at the endpoint.
 They are not needed for security, but are protected because they encrypted in the message so they cannot be sniffed in transit.

 Yes.
-XTRA protects all ingress and egress access to workloads whether or not they are in the same containerized infrastructure or external to it.
+Hopr sidecars protect all ingress and egress access to enterprise workloads whether or not they are in the same containerized infrastructure or external to it.
 The only requirement is that the workloads be managed within the enterprise.